drnmartin/Data-Science-HyperionDev/Task 01 Your First Computer Programme/README.md

 Hello World!
 ```

-The second programme asks for three of your favourite foods and returns your responses as print output.
+The second programme (taking_user_inputs) asks for three of your favourite foods and returns your responses as print output.

 ```
 Your first favourite food item on this menu is: Pizza